Chinese Gift Taboos

 5. Flowers ()

 Obviously not all flowers are forbidden gifts!
 Cut flowers are often used for funerals, though, and it's best not to give certain flowers as gifts.
-Chrysanthemums, for example, are usually associated with death, so giving them to old or sick people is usually not a great idea. flowers are often used in funerals as well, since white is a typically associated with death and mourning (kind of like black in western culture), so a whiteout bouquet can be a little strange to give to your friend who's still alive and well.
+Chrysanthemums, for example, are usually associated with death, so giving them to old or sick people is usually not a great idea.
+White flowers are often used in funerals as well, since white is a color typically associated with death and mourning (kind of like black in ), so a whiteout bouquet can be a little strange to give to your friend who's still alive and well.
 Plum blossoms, gladiolus flowers, and jasmine are other examples of flowers that might not work out due to word rhymes, but not as bad as chrysanthemums or a bunch of white flowers.
 Roses, peonies, and camellias are far more popular as gifts.

 Chinese Gift Taboos-6